alan-turing-institute/open-research-community-management/README.md

 - Create a **safe and non-judgemental environment** to engage each other, celebrate successes, admit errors and draw learnings from our mistakes.
 - Be willing to **work through conflicts to resolution**.
 - Ensure that **transparent reporting practices and effective communications** become a regular and ongoing component of our community-building process.
-- Collaborate with individuals and institutions beyond the team that **expand and extend our mission for open research and community building**.
+- Collaborate with individuals and institutions beyond the team that **expand and extend our mission for open Research Community Management**.

 To realise these principles, build shared perspectives that underpin these guiding principles (taken from _Bassler, A. et al., "Developing Effective Citizen Engagement: A How-to Guide for Community Leaders."
 Center for Rural Pennsylvania, 2008_.):